"What is going to be expected of me? Am I going to have to go to jail? What happens if this is not my first offense?"

-If you have been charged with drinking and driving, contact us immediately.
-We will provide you with a clear explanation of your rights and conduct a thorough investigation into the circumstances leading to your arrest and the actions taken post-arrest.
+These are among some very common questions you might be asking yourself if you have been arrested on a DUI charge.
+At Shaffer & Engle Law Offices, LLC, our lawyers have the knowledge and experience to answer these questions and the skill to advocate relentlessly on your behalf throughout every stage of the legal process.
+We will provide you with a clear explanation of your rights and conduct a thorough investigation into the circumstances leading to your arrest and the actions taken after it.

 In addition to your DUI charge, there may be other factors related to your arrest.
 We will address all of these issues head on and will engage in a full investigation of the traffic stop.
-We will also file motions to dismiss or reduce the charges against you, attend all court appearances with you or on your behalf, contest all related traffic violations, and represent you at license revocation hearings, and throughout the entire license reinstatement process.
+We will also file motions to dismiss or reduce the charges against you, attend all court appearances with you or on your behalf, contest all related traffic violations, and represent you at license revocation hearings and throughout the entire license reinstatement process.

-Bail and Preliminary Arraignment
+Bail And Preliminary Arraignment

 As with the arrest for any crime, such as DUI, in Pennsylvania, an accused is afforded the right to bail.
 In very limited cases, bail may be denied, such as when the accused is subject to charges for a first degree murder.
 However, in most court cases in Pennsylvania, bail is often granted.
 Bail is determined by a judge, known as a magisterial district judge, that will assess factors such as the accused's residence (are they a resident of the Commonwealth or some other state?), their familial status (do they have a wife and kids located in the area?), their employment status, the risk to re-offend, and the possibility of flight from the jurisdiction from which the charges arise.